 of AOR than anyone I've ever known.
 His characteristics are those of a warrior: simple, direct,

-God during his daily Bible study.
+word of God during his daily Bible study.

 |Old soldiers, old leaves...
 This humble man also studied the Bible every day.
 His Christian

 understanding of authority and duty enabled him to overcome his introverted nature and

 become one of the best and most beloved field generals of the U.S. Civil War.
 Had it not been

 for the war he'd have lived in obscurity.
 His wartime feats reveal that he was in his element